Myst1cS04p/Pollcord/README.md

 Inspired by real bot-development pain.
 Developed by Myst1cS04p
 Development assistance by Github Copilot
-README written by the goat - ChatGPT
+README, examples, and tests written by ChatGPT cuz I'm lazy